RSPdatascience/Linkedin-scraping-datascience/README.md

 - Creates a job-offer similarity matrix for a given company.
 - Finds, counts and plots in a histogram some common terms corresponding to data science tools.
 - Finds job offers with no common terms (job offers that are possibly unrelated to data science).
-- Finds and determines the number and percentage of job offers that imply hybrid or remote work.
+- Finds and plots the percentage of job offers that imply hybrid, remote or on-site work.
 - Reads the job offers to find the years of experience required where specified.
 - Reads the job offers to find the salary where specified.
 - Finds other user-specified terms and their context.